New Jersey Rental Agreement

 • Lease Termination – New Jersey lets month-to-month tenants terminate a lease with 30 days of advance notice.
 A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.

 • Rent Increases and Fees – New Jersey has many local areas which enforce some form of rent control policy.
 This means most places are limited in the amount and frequency of rent increases.
 Statewide, landlords can’t raise rent without at least 30 days of advance notice to the tenant.
-New Jersey does not set a maximum cap on fees.
+New Jersey does not cap late fees.
+State law does not provide for returned check fees before the check is 35 days past due, but a landlord can afterward sue for a penalty of $500 plus costs.

 • Landlord Entry – New Jersey landlords can enter rental property for purposes reasonably related to the tenancy, like maintenance and inspections.
 They must provide at least one day of advance notice before entering, unless it’s an emergency.